cresset-template/cresset/README.md

 This project is a template, and users are expected to customize it to fit their needs.

-This project assumes that the code is being run on a Linux host with the necessary NVIDIA Drivers and a recent version of Docker pre-installed.
+The code is assumed to be running on a Linux host with the necessary NVIDIA Drivers and a recent version of Docker pre-installed.
 If this is not the case, install these first.